 This course prepares police and fire recruits to safely operate emergency vehicles used by their respective agencies.
-Enrollment is limited to students registered in the Criminal Justice Academy of Fire Science Academy.
+Enrollment is limited to students registered in the Criminal Justice Academy or Fire Science Academy.
 Criminal Justice Department permission is required.
 Course offering: As needed.

 - 1. Identify safety skills during an emergency response. - 2.
 Explain the proper operation of emergency vehicles. - 3.
-Identify and properly deal with hazards involved with operating emergency vehicles. - 4.
-Review the basics of defensive driving. - 5.
-Understand the laws governing emergency vehicle operation.
+Identify and properly deal with hazards involved with operating emergency vehicles.